Investing in non-fungible tokens and the DeFi market

 The major reason for the rising popularity of NFTs and blockchain-driven decentralised finance (De-Fi) in 2020, is the constant migration of people from the traditional financial system due to a distrust of institutions and governments, which is quite common during periods of crisis.

-NFTs may be an answer for artists as it gives them control over their content and ensures that they receive a percentage of every sale.
-Musicians can also leverage the platform to increase the current minute amount per stream paid to them by companies such as Spotify.
+NFTs may be an answer for artists as it gives them control over their content and ensure that they receive a percentage of every sale.
+Musicians could also leverage the platform to increase the current minute amount per stream paid to them by companies such as Spotify.

 Investing in NFTs